best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Go to ‘File’, then ‘Info’ and fill in the following fields:
 * Title

-This should replicate the title on the cover sheet (more information on cover sheets can be found in the relevant section of this guidance).
+This should be the title of the spreadsheets (more information about titles can be found in the 'Structure' section of this guidance).
 Do not use dashes or underscores here.

 * Author